 Tag the people you have referred to in your blog while you share your blog on social media.
-The odds of people sharing an article in which they are tagged is notably high.
+The odds of people sharing an article in which they are tagged are notably high.

 Share your blog in online communities specific to your industry: For instance, if you sell personal care and beauty products, you can share your blogs in beauty forums or Reddit’s relevant threads.
 This helps to grow your influence as well as drive sales for your store.

 Email your existing customers about it: The number of people who engage in your blog gives Google a signal that strengthens the blog rank in SERPs.